UC Board & Governance

 SPEAKER RIGHTS BY-LAW

 Speaker rights may be granted by the University Centre Board through an appropriate motion.
-Rights will be granted only for one specific issue that an individual is attending the meeting to address.
-Guests will be allowed to make relevant presentations to the University Centre Board business or respond to questions on specific issues that the University Centre Board are considering.
+Rights will only be granted for one specific issue that an individual is attending the meeting to address.
+Guests will be allowed to make relevant presentations to the University Centre Board and respond to questions by members on specific issues relating to the business item.

 GUESTS BY-LAW

-Guests are welcome to attend University Centre Board meetings but will not be allowed to sit at the University Centre Board table.
+Guests are welcome to attend University Centre Board meetings upon registered notice but will not be allowed to sit at the University Centre Board table.
+Guests may only speak upon being granted speaking rights to a specific business item.

 Our Constitution